buhgok/SCHO/README.md

    - Enter a name, ship, reward, and cargo details (material, pickup, delivery, SCU).
    - Click "Add Contract".
 2. **Calculate a Route**:
-   - Set a starting location (e.g., "Stanton: Port Tressler").
+   - Set a starting location (e.g., "Stanton: Port Tressler") in the "Route" tab.
    - Click "Calculate Route" to see legs with actions at start/end.
 3. **Manage Data**:
    - Edit/delete contracts or locations in their respective tabs.